chrissix666/Jellyfin-Fullscreen-Button/README.md

 ## 🔧 Installation

-Make sure you have a JavaScript Injector Plugin installed.
+Make sure you have the official (or any) JavaScript Injector Plugin installed.

 Copy the contents of `fullscreentogglebutton.js` and paste it into a new JavaScript Injector script.
 Give the script a name, save the settings, reload the page, and you are ready to go.